clairemedeiros/clairemedeiros/README.md

 ### Hi there 👋
 - 😄 Pronouns: She/Her
-- 🌱 I’m currently learning Rust
+- 🔭 I’m currently working on 3D
 <!--
 **clairemedeiros/clairemedeiros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.